Functional Holistic Healing

 Functional Integrative Medicine Practice of Dr. Nadia Ali

 How to overcome the challenge of chronic pain through Fibromyalgia?

-The recent medical examiner’s report indicating that the Prince’s death was a result of opioid (Fentanyl) overdose provides an opportunity to address the widespread epidemic of opioid abuse and overdose for chronic pain including Fibromyalgia.
-Every day, 44 people die in the United States from overdose of prescription pain drugs such as opioids.
+The recent medical examiner’s report indicating that the Prince’s death was a result of opioid (Fentanyl) overdose provides an opportunity to address the widespread epidemic of opioid abuse and overdose for chronic pain, including Fibromyalgia.
+Every day, 44 people die in the United States from an overdose of prescription pain drugs such as opioids.

 About 50 million Americans suffer some form of chronic pain related disability.
 The persistent pain causes physical, emotional and social consequences for those affected.
 Individuals seeking help for chronic pain and Fibromyalgia are often told that it is all in their head or they are prescribed opioids such as Morphine, Percocet, Fentanyl and Dilaudid.
 Opioids have serious side effects including reduced mental alertness, abnormal behaviors and respiratory depression that can lead to death.
 They also lead to physical dependence and addiction.
 Non-opioid pain medications such as Ibuprofen also have significant side effects related to stomach ulcers and kidney damage.